akamai/NetStorageKit-Python/README.rst

 Important
 ------------

 Akamai does not maintain or regulate this package.
-While it can be incorporated to assist you in API use, Akamai Technical Support will not offer assistance and Akamai cannot be held liable if issues arrise from its use.
+While it can be incorporated to assist you in API use, Akamai Technical Support will not offer assistance and Akamai cannot be held liable if issues arise from its use.

 Installation
 ------------